lhandf/ImpBot/README.md

  - This bot polls the Gamefeed API endpoint to post all Gamefeed events in an appropriate channel in Discord

 ### Vote Reminder
- - The bot will remind server members to vote on TMC every 12 hours (via a message to the #imperian channel)
+ - The bot will remind server members to vote on TMC every 12 hours (via a DM to anyone that has subscribed)

 ### Welcome Message